 Cascades’s east-of-41 location is one of its underrated daily-life features.
 Drive times from the community:

-Three differentiators that consistently surface in our conversations with Cascades buyers:
+Three differentiators that consistently surface in our conversations with Cascades buyers and sellers:

 Cascades’s 28,000 sq ft clubhouse, indoor/outdoor pool, racket-sports program with Director of Racket Sports, kilns and arts studio, and broad HOA fee bundle are competitive with luxury 55+ communities in Bonita Springs and Naples — at a meaningfully lower median price.
-Buyers comparing Cascades to country-club communities or new-construction 55+ developments routinely find that the Cascades dollars-per-amenity equation is the strongest in the Estero 55+ segment.
+At roughly $225 per square foot and a $413,750 median sold price over the last year, buyers comparing Cascades to country-club communities or new-construction 55+ developments routinely find that the Cascades dollars-per-amenity equation is the strongest in the Estero 55+ segment.

 Cascades cannot grow.
 There is no remaining buildable land inside the gates.
 New construction can never dilute supply or change the community’s character.
 Compared to communities still selling new construction, Cascades has price-discovery clarity and a stable, established owner pool.
-The community’s resale market reflects the supply discipline — owner turnover is the only source of inventory.
+The community’s resale market reflects the supply discipline — owner turnover is the only source of inventory, which is exactly why the current ~3.5 months of supply runs tighter than the ZIP-wide figure.

 The community’s origin under Levitt & Sons and its completion under Medallion Home means the master plan — lot orientation toward lakes and verandas, the integrated street-level walking trails, the central clubhouse zone — was preserved rather than overlaid.
 The Levitt planning discipline that defined Levittown and dozens of other communities is in the bones of Cascades.
 The Medallion completion respected that.

-AIO-friendly Q&A format.
-20 questions covering the highest-volume Cascades-at-Estero searches, grounded in Google Suggest, People Also Ask, and a competitor FAQ-coverage audit.
-Questions 1–10 cover the highest-volume buyer-intent questions; questions 11–20 cover lifestyle, logistics, and resale-equity edge cases.
-Source research: [[20260514_Cascades_FAQ_KeywordResearch]].
+AIO-friendly Q&A format covering the highest-volume Cascades-at-Estero buyer searches, grounded in Google Suggest, People Also Ask, and a competitor FAQ-coverage audit.

 A 55+ gated active adult community in Estero, Florida (ZIP 33928), with 614 single-family homes on 158 acres.
 Originally branded Indigo Isles when launched by Levitt & Sons in 2002, the community was completed by Medallion Home after Levitt’s November 2007 bankruptcy.
 Cascades is located east of US-41 off Estero Parkway, minutes from Coconut Point, Miromar Outlets, FGCU, and RSW International Airport.

-HOA dues run approximately $1,563 per quarter ($6,252 annually) depending on the lot and any recent assessment adjustments.
+HOA dues run approximately $1,180 to $1,456 per quarter (about $4,720 to $5,824 annually) depending on the lot and any recent assessment adjustments.
 The fee bundle covers the clubhouse and all amenities, staffed gatehouse, water and sprinkler system for all properties, lawn and landscaping, streetlights, cable, internet, and ADT security — a notably broad bundle relative to comparable Estero communities.
 A $2,500 transfer fee and $150 HOA application fee apply at every new-buyer purchase.
 Verify the current dues in the resale package at offer time.

 Yes, but with limits.
 Federal Housing for Older Persons Act (HOPA) rules require that at least 80% of occupied units have at least one resident age 55 or older.
 Cascades’s published policy mirrors that — up to 20 percent of under-55 year olds can reside in the community.
 The 20% buffer is reserved primarily for surviving spouses, inherited-home cases, and similar transitions — not as a blanket carve-out for under-55 buyers.
 Under-55 purchase intent should always be cleared with the HOA in writing before contract.

-Yes, but the HOA enforces leasing rules.
+Yes, but the HOA enforces leasing rules and the rental market is extremely thin.
 Minimum lease terms typically run 30 days, 90 days, or longer depending on current rules in effect, with rental frequency capped per year (commonly one or two leases per twelve-month period).
 Tenants must complete an HOA application and pass age verification — under-55 tenants count against the community’s 20% HOPA buffer the same way under-55 owners do.
-Cascades is suited for long-stay leases (snowbird, executive relocation, family-bridge); it is not a short-term-rental investment property.
+As of June 2026 the MLS showed just one active rental in the entire community and zero leased in the prior 12 months: Cascades is an owner-occupied, long-stay community, not a short-term-rental investment property.

 A 28,000 sq ft clubhouse with fitness center, aerobics and dance studio, sauna, indoor heated pool attached to an outdoor pool, Grand Ballroom with stage, billiards room, two card rooms, library, arts and crafts room with two kilns, media room, and hobby room.
 Outside: five professional Har-Tru tennis courts with pro shop and a Director of Racket Sports, four pickleball courts, two lighted bocce courts, a satellite pool at the western end of the community, and walking and biking trails.
 Active clubs include tennis, pickleball, bocce, Aquacize, Mah Jongg, canasta, poker, bridge, billiards, arts and crafts, Cascades Chorus, and a community TV channel.